The last time someone threatened to sue me, I panicked (understandably).

 While a liability waiver form does not necessarily totally protect the yoga teacher or studio in extreme cases, such as with gross negligence, it does provide enough protection for general physical activity and instruction given during a yoga session.

-A liability waiver form can be signed by participants at the yoga studio, on a yoga retreat, at a yoga teacher training, during a yoga workshop, and for private yoga instruction.
+A liability waiver form can be signed by participants at the yoga studio, on a yoga retreat, at a yoga teacher training, during a yoga workshop, and as part of an intake form for private yoga instruction.
 A generic liability waiver statement can be used in online yoga classes, which serves the yoga instructor in a similar way.

 Basically, whenever and wherever a waiver is used, it reduces the risk of assuming responsibility for any personal injury that may occur during your student’s yoga practice while you are teaching.